Accessibility & ArrivING

 The Franklin Park Coalition provides details about arriving to the park by various means of transport.
 We will share any specific guidance or details via e-mail with all registered attendees.

-By public transit: The “Green Street” stop on the Orange Line is the closest T stop to the park.
+The “Green Street” stop on the Orange Line is the closest T stop to the park.
 The MBTA ADA shuttle will have a drop off point that is at the festival grounds.
 We will publish more detailed info when available!